lewagon/dotfiles/05-Rails/02-Rails-CRUD/03-Rails-Wikinimous/README.md

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.1.1/css/all.min.css">
 ```

-You can now use any of the [free Font Awesome icons](https://fontawesome.com/search?m=free) 🎉 Try to find nice checkbox icons!
+You can now use any of the [free Font Awesome icons](https://fontawesome.com/search?m=free) 🎉